Build a form with Rewst's Form Builder

 Below are some key aspects of workflow inputs:

-Example: By employing {{ ORG.VARIABLES.primary_identity_provider }}
+For example, by employing {{ ORG.VARIABLES.primary_identity_provider }}

 , which is set per client as either on_prem